-Most patients undergo this type of liver biopsy.
-This procedure involves numbing an area on the right ribcage, making a tiny incision, and then inserting a thin needle between the ribs to obtain a small tissue sample from the liver (a ½-inch sample is removed).
+This is the most common type of liver biopsy.
+The procedure involves numbing an area on the right ribcage, making a tiny cut, and then inserting a thin needle between the ribs to remove a small tissue sample (½-inch) from the liver.

-This procedure is ordered when tissue samples from specific parts of the liver are required.
-A special tube called a "laparoscope" is inserted through a small incision in the abdomen.
-The laparoscope sends images of the liver to a monitor that a doctor watches to guide him or her in obtaining tissue samples from one or more parts of the liver.
+This procedure removes tissue samples from specific parts of the liver.
+A special tube called a laparoscope is inserted through a small cut in the abdomen (belly).
+The laparoscope sends images of the liver to a computer screen.
+These images guide the doctor in removing tissue samples from one or more parts of the liver.